-This water scheme serves 3 communities with a population of 6000 people.
+This water scheme serves 3 communities with a population of 6500 people.
 It was designed as a "fill and draw system".
 Here, the pump delivers water into the reservoir before any distribution takes place and water can only be received into the system via the reservoir.
-The system is connected to the
+The system is connected to the National Electricity Grid.

-National Grid of Electricity.